Internal Medicine Education Continuity Clinic

 The Continuity Clinic experience is designed to teach residents the practice of ambulatory general internal medicine care in a longitudinal setting.

-After changing our schedule to a "4+4" system, we have also made change to our clinic schedules.
-Each resident goes to a full day of clinic during the outpatient/consult block, whereas, the clinics are cancelled during the inpatient blocks.
+We use a 50/50 scheduling model.
+This means that we are primarily on a 4+4 system, but each year most interns and senior residents will have a 2 in a row block of inpatient rotations and all senior residents will have at least one 2-3 in a row block of outpatient/consult rotations.
+We have made changes to our clinic schedules as a result.
+Each resident goes to a full day of clinic during the outpatient/consult block, whereas, the clinics are canceled during the inpatient blocks.
 The feedback after the change has been overwhelmingly positive because of the improved continuity of patients and improved learning experience.
-The residents works closely with same preceptors over 3 years to learn the skills to manage patients in the outpatient setting.
+The residents work closely with same preceptors over 3 years to learn the skills to manage patients in the outpatient setting.

-We have several clinic sites for Continuity Clinic and assignments are made based resident preferences.
+We have 5 clinic sites for Continuity Clinic.
 Each clinic offers a unique learning experience and patient population.

 Our Continuity Clinic Sites